Tlhaku/iTaxi-Finder_2/README.md

-# iTaxi-Finder
+# RideFinder

-Prototype implementation based on the iTaxi-Finder SRS.
-The project includes a minimal Node.js server and static frontend pages that display a Google Map and basic navigation.
+Prototype implementation based on the RideFinder SRS.
+The project includes a minimal Node.js server and static frontend pages that display a Google Map and basic navigation for taxi, bus, and rail route discovery.

 ## Prerequisites
 - Node.js >= 18